Physical grounds for causal perspectivalism: Thermodynamic constraints on sensors and actuators

 in the limit that the total time $\tau_1+\tau_0 \rightarrow \infty$.
 Thus prior to actions and sensations, the sensor spends more time in the lower energy state $x=0$ while the actuator spends more time in the higher energy state $x=1$.

-From the internal perspective, we need to describe the energy of a single system.
-In this example $x(t)$ is a stochastic process known as a random telegraph signal.
-Technically this means that there are two Poisson processes $dN(t)_{x}$ where $x=0$ or $x=1$ that take values $0,1$ in a small time interval $t$ to $t+dt$.
-This means that in most small time intervals the state of the system does not change but every now and then the system can jump from one state to the other.
+On the internal account, we are interested in describing the energy of a single system.
+In the current example, $x(t)$ is a stochastic process (a random telegraph signal).
+We define two Poisson processes $dN(t)_{x}$ ($x=\{0,1\}$) that can take the values $0,1$ in a small time interval $t$ to $t+dt$.
+In most small time intervals the state of the system does not change, but every now and then the system can jump from one state to the other.
 If a jump does happen, one or the other of $dN(t)_{x}=1$ in the infinitesimal time interval $t\rightarrow t+dt$.
 The probability to take the value $1$ in time interval $dt$ is then simply

-where ${\cal E}$ defines an ensemble average over many realisations.
-These equations imply that the continuous record of the the state label $x(t)$ satisfies the stochastic differential equation,
+where ${\cal E}$ defines the average.
+These equations imply that the continuous record of the state label $x(t)$ satisfies the stochastic differential equation,

-A simulation of this stochastic process is shown in Fig.(\ref{RTS-examples}).
 The internal states of other components in the agent are responding to these fluctuating signals at all times.
 The agent is said to be in a ready state or \emph{quiescent state} if the time average of the signal corresponds to the stationary states in Eq.(\ref{ss}).

-We now need to describe how these devices respond to internal (actions) and external (sensations) inputs.
+We now describe how these devices respond to internal (actuator) and external (sensor) inputs.
+In both cases bias forces act on sensors and actuators in such a way as to make the transition rates time-dependent.
+This is how work is done on/by the system and during which time heat is dissipated as they are pushed away from their quiescent steady-states.
 We will refer to these inputs as the control functions.
-First define
+To show this, first we define